McNopper/ZeroInfinity/README.md

 ## Note

 The math formulas are encoded using [MathJax](https://www.mathjax.org/).
-However, the decoding and rendering are not properly done in GitHub.
-For properly displaying the formulas, please use another editor like [Visual Studio Code](https://code.visualstudio.com/).
+If the rendering of the math formuls are not properly done, please use another editor/viewer like [Visual Studio Code](https://code.visualstudio.com/).

 ## Motivation